The Lifebelt Particle Filter for robust estimation from low-valued count data: Exactness of DMIS

-The $ N_g $ samples are drawn \ac{iid} from the $ g $-th importance distribution. \ac{DMIS} assumes that each $ q_g $ is an appropriate importance distribution for $ f $, i.e. $ \Omega \subseteq \Omega_g$, the domain of $ f $.
+due to linearity of $\mathbb{E}$.\\ The $ N_g $ samples are \ac{iid} draws from the $ g $-th importance distribution. \ac{DMIS} assumes that each $ q_g $ is an appropriate importance distribution for $ f $, i.e. $ \Omega \subseteq \Omega_g$, the domain of $ f $.
 Exactness, however, holds also if this is not the case.